Neuroimmunology-UiO/gather/README.md

 ./setup_igblast_env.sh
 ```

+> [!NOTE]
-> **Note:** You can adjust the IgBLAST version or installation directory inside the script if needed.
+> You can adjust the IgBLAST version or installation directory inside the script if needed.
 After installation, restart your shell or run `source ~/.bashrc` to ensure the `IGDATA` environment variable is correctly set.

 For troubleshooting and further details, see the [Change-O IgBLAST setup guide](https://changeo.readthedocs.io/en/stable/examples/igblast.html).